Egmont National Park – Guide for Backpackers

 - Although climbing Mt Taranaki in winter conditions is a risky business, you don’t have to miss out on the magical winter scenery.
 Helicopter flights can give you views of the summit and the Pouakai and Kaitake ranges.

-- Walk through Goblin Forest, not because there are goblins.
-Then again, you never know.
-But because of the gnarled shaped and moss-covered trees.
+- Walk through Enchanted Forest on the Enchanted Forest Track, not because there are goblins – then again, you never know – but because of the gnarled shaped and moss-covered trees.

 - The short Veronica Walk on an evening provides a good chance of hearing some kiwis.